-As well as telephone and face-to-face treatment, GamCare offers online sessions via webcam (currently through software called Zoom – check for technical requirements).
-You can access this service through a PC, laptop, smartphone, iPad or Android tablet.
+As well as face-to-face and telephone treatment, GamCare offers online treatment sessions via webcam (currently through software called Zoom – check for technical requirements).

-You will have an initial assessment with a GamCare practitioner to discuss what type of treatment may work best for you, then you will be given a personalised plan.
-During your assessment you have the opportunity to ask any questions you have about how our treatment works, and you can also familiarise yourself with Zoom before your regular sessions begin.
+You will have an initial assessment with a GamCare practitioner to discuss what type of treatment may work best for you, and ask any questions you might have, then you will be given a personalised plan.

-GamCare provides treatment for anyone adversely affected by gambling over the age of 16 in England, Scotland and Wales.
+GamCare can provide online treatment for anyone adversely affected by gambling over the age of 16 in England, Scotland and Wales.